 Supports: all generations of iPhone, iPad and iPod Touch with and without jailbreak; all versions of iOS from legacy to latest releases; legacy devices (up to and including iPhone 4) acquired instantly and regardless of lock/jailbreak state; logical acquisition with no passcode using a pairing record.

-Perform the complete forensic acquisition of user data stored in iPhone/iPad/iPod devices running any version of iOS.
-Elcomsoft iOS Forensic Toolkit allows eligible customers acquiring bit-to-bit images of devices’ file systems, extracting device secrets (passcodes, passwords, and encryption keys) and decrypting the file system image.
+Perform the complete forensic acquisition of user data stored in iPhone/iPad/iPod devices.
+Elcomsoft iOS Forensic Toolkit allows imaging devices’ file systems, extracting device secrets (passcodes, passwords, and encryption keys) and decrypting the file system image.
 Access to most information is provided instantly.

-The Toolkit for Microsoft Windows requires the computer running Windows XP or Windows 7 with iTunes 10.6 or later installed.
+The Toolkit for Microsoft Windows requires the computer running Windows 7, Windows 8/8.1 or Windows 10 with iTunes 10.6 or later installed.